Seattle police release body-camera footage of shooting that killed man in crisis Tuesday night

 “Do it.
 Do it.
 Please kill me,” the man yells while coming toward the officer, the video shows.

 Police said Tuesday that officers had attempted to use less-lethal methods to stop the man, but that they were “ineffective.”
+On Wednesday, Seattle police clarified their initial statement and said Port of Seattle police officers — not the Seattle Police Department — had tried to use a less-lethal tool.
 It’s unclear what methods were attempted.

 Seconds later, the video shows officers firing at him.
 He was pronounced dead at the scene.